datene/chicken/README.md

 - [ ] I can decline a challenge(challenge controller decline)
 - [ ] I can concede a challenge(challenge controller concede)

-- [x] I can see my own activity/ I can see my own profile / I can list my challenges ( challenges index which redirects to /dashboard)
+- [x] I can route to my dashboard!
+- [ ] The dashboard is nice and shows part of your profile, my own activity, I can list my challenges

 - [x] I can login (devise login)
 - [x] I can signup by creating a profile with email, foto, name(or FB) (devise signup through FB Omiauth)